Bozar/OneMoreLevel/user/doc/frog.md

 Frogs emerge in five waves.
 There is a counter in the bottom right corner of the map which shows the current wave number.
 The counter acts as a land grid and it cannot be submerged.

-Half of the frogs that are out of PC's sight become invisible.
+Frogs that are out of PC's sight are visible once every few turns.
+Hitting a frog reveal all of them for one turn.
 Frog princess is always visible.

 Wave 1.
 This is the initial wave.
 There are 8 frog knights.
 When 4 of them disappear due to being hit, enter wave 2.